whosonfirst/go-whosonfirst-spatial-grpc-pmtiles/README.md

 Go package implementing the `go-whosonfirst-spatial-grpc` toolchain with support for Protomaps PMTiles databases.

+## Important

+This package has been deprecated.
+All its functionality has been moved in to [whosonfirst/go-whosonfirst-spatial-pmtiles](https://github.com/whosonfirst/go-whosonfirst-spatial-pmtiles).

 ## Documentation

 Documentation is incomplete at this time.